patiljignesh/iOS-Swift-with-First-Principles/README.md

 ###### Auto layout
 1. It's about setting rules for the UI elements
 2. Size Classes
+   - Size Classes are at the bottom where all the device at listed
-3. Orientation
+4. Orientation
-4. Applying Constraints
+5. Applying Constraints
-5. Alignment
+6. Alignment
-6. Pinning
+7. Pinning
-7. Using Containers
+8. Using Containers
-8. StackViews
+9. StackViews
    - View embeded with other views

 ###### UI Element Positioning